ktaylor63/southeast/site/content/news/secretary-salazar-announces-boating-grants-to-28-states-to-help-keep-waterways-clean.md

     link: 'https://flic.kr/p/jzDUnp'
     caption: 'People enjoying a boat.
 Photo by Greg Workman, FWC.'
 tags:
-    - Grants
-    - 'Wildlife and Sport Fish Restoration'
     - Alabama
     - Arkansas
     - Florida
     - Georgia
+    - Grants
-    - Lafayette
+    - Kentucky
     - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - Mississippi
     - 'North Carolina'
-    - Kentucky
     - Tennessee
-updated: 'October 20th, 2016'
+    - 'Wildlife and Sport Fish Restoration'
+updated: 'May 7th, 2018'
 ---

 Department of the Interior Secretary Ken Salazar today announced that $14.6 million will be awarded to 28 states under the Clean Vessel Act grant program in 2009.
 The grants will be used to fund the construction and installation of sewage pumpout facilities and floating restrooms, to purchase pumpout boats and provide educational programs for recreational boaters.